ArLough/data-magic/README.md

 To use the generator, you will need an OpenAI API key.
 Follow these steps to set and use the `OPENAI_SECRET_KEY`:

-1. Obtain your OpenAI API key from the [OpenAI Dashboard](https://beta.openai.com/signup/).
+1. Obtain your OpenAI API key from this [OpenAI page](https://platform.openai.com/account/api-keys), you may have to create an account if you have not yet.
 2. Create a `.env` file in the root directory of your project (if it doesn't already exist).
 3. Add your OpenAI API key to the `.env` file in the following format: